meteor/meteor/content/build-tool.md

 ```

 After doing the above, you'll need to ensure you `npm install` and restart the `meteor` process running your app to make sure the PostCSS system has had a chance to set itself up.

-XXX: ensure the 1.3 version of this package has been release before publishing this?

 <h2 id="minification">Minification</h2>